forcedotcom/b2b-commerce-on-lightning-quickstart/examples/checkout/integrations/README.md

 # This repository includes examples for:

-## 1. Shipping
+## 1. Delivery
-The example for Shipping implementation includes an Apex class (B2BShippingSample.apxc) that makes a call to an external service to retrieve shipping rates and then saves that rate as an additional charge in the CartItems.
+The example for Delivery implementation includes an Apex class (B2BDeliverySample.apxc) that makes a call to an external service to retrieve shipping rates and then saves that rate as an additional charge in the CartItems.

 A test class is also included for reference.
-The test coverage of 80% will allow deployment from sandbox to production.
+The test coverage of 76% will allow deployment from sandbox to production.

 ## 2. Check Inventory
 The example for Check Inventory implementation includes an Apex class (B2BCheckInventorySample.apxc) that makes a call to an external service to verify if the quanity from the CartItems is available in the external service.
 For testing purposes, all items have an available quanity of 9999 in the external service.